Novice

 Caught between classes, deadlines and life.

-For many students, managing time feels like a constant struggle.
-Balancing classes, assignments, work, and personal responsibilities often leaves little room for effective planning.
-Frequent distractions and unclear priorities make it hard to stay focused, while planning tools are used inconsistently or abandoned altogether.
-As a result, students experience increased stress, overwhelm, and reduced productivity, leaving them feeling behind despite their efforts.
+For many students, managing time feels like a constant uphill battle.
+Balancing courses, assignments, jobs, and personal life leaves little room for intentional planning.
+Frequent distractions and unclear priorities make focus difficult, while productivity tools get used inconsistently or abandoned entirely.

-For many students, managing time feels like a constant struggle.
-Balancing classes, assignments, work, and personal responsibilities often leaves little room for effective planning.
-Frequent distractions and unclear priorities make it hard to stay focused, while planning tools are used inconsistently or abandoned altogether.
-As a result, students experience increased stress, overwhelm, and reduced productivity, leaving them feeling behind despite their efforts.
+For many students, managing time feels like a constant uphill battle.
+Balancing courses, assignments, jobs, and personal life leaves little room for intentional planning.
+Frequent distractions and unclear priorities make focus difficult, while productivity tools get used inconsistently or abandoned entirely.

 How might we create a time-management tool that makes planning fun and engaging so students can build strong, long-term time management habits?